veradureke/Equitable-AI-for-Dermatology-Team-Azealic-Acid/README.md

 # Equitable AI for Dermatology Team Azealic Acid
 > Team Members: Janelle Chan, Vera Dureke, Ena Macahiya, Natasha Prabhoo, Shreya Vallala

+## Project Highlights
+- Trained an equitable AI model that accurately classifies 21 skin conditions across diverse skin tones
+- Achieved 70%+ training accuracy using a specialized dermatological foundation model, and 68% test accuracy against the competition dataset
+- Identified significant performance improvements when using domain-specific models over general image classification approaches
+- Demonstrated the importance of balanced datasets for consistent cross-demographic performance
+- Contributed to addressing healthcare disparities in dermatology AI tools

+## Setup and Execution:
+We approached this project with careful planning.
+Our team first explored the competition requirements and the provided FitzPatrick17k dataset subset.
+We established a collaborative workflow using GitHub for version control and code sharing, which allowed us to efficiently track progress and coordinate our efforts.
+We also utilized a Notion sprint-board to track progress and set goals for our team.
+After analyzing the dataset characteristics, we tested different model approaches and implemented data preprocessing pipelines to standardize the images and prepare them for training.

 ## Overview
 Our team participated in the Equitable AI for Dermatology Kaggle competition with the goal of training a model that could classify different skin conditions across diverse skin tones, using a provided subset of the FitzPatrick17k dataset.
 This smaller dataset contains approximately 4,500 images representing 21 skin conditions from the total 100+ in the full dataset.
 The motivation for this was the fact that dermatology AI tools underperform for people with darker skin tones due to a lack of training data.
 The unfortunate impact includes diagnostic errors, delayed treatments, and health disparities for underserved communities.